Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

 * (required) `vm_count` is the number of compute nodes to allocate.
 * (optional) `max_tasks_per_node` is the maximum number of concurrent tasks that can be running at any one time on a compute node.
 This defaults to a value of 1 if not specified.
+The maximum value for the property that Azure Batch will accept is `4 x <# cores per compute node>`.
+For instance, for a `STANDARD_F2` instance, because the virtual machine has 2 cores, the maximum allowable value for this property would be `8`.
 * (optional) `inter_node_communication_enabled` designates if this pool is set up for inter-node communication.
 This must be set to `true` for any containers that must communicate with each other such as MPI applications.
 This property